Did you know?

 Governance – Japan expand

-A cohesive society is one where citizens have a high degree of confidence in their governmental institutions and public administration.
-In Japan, 53% of people say they trust their political institutions, close to the OECD average of 56%.
+Trust in government is essential for social cohesion and well-being.
+In Japan, 17% of people say they trust their national government, much less than the OECD average of 39%.
 High voter turnout is another measure of public trust in government and of citizens’ participation in the political process.
-In the most recent elections for which data is available, voter turnout in Japan was 69% of those registered.
+In the most recent elections for which data is available, voter turnout in Japan was 59% of those registered.
 This figure is lower than the OECD average of 72%.

 Even if the right to vote is universal in all OECD countries, not everyone exercises this right.
 There is little difference in the voting rates of men and women in most OECD countries.
-This is the case in Japan, where the voter turnout of men and women is similar, at respectively 70% and 69%.
+This is the case in Japan, where the voter turnout of men and women is similar, at an estimated 60% and 59%.
 While on average there are few differences between men and women concerning participation in elections, income can have a strong influence on voter turnout.
-In Japan, however the difference is small as voter turnout for the top 20% of the population is an estimated 69%, whereas the participation rate of the bottom 20% is an estimated 68%.
-This 1 percentage point difference is much lower than the OECD average difference of 12 percentage points, and suggests there is broad social inclusion in Japan’s democratic institutions.
+In Japan, however voter turnout for the top 20% of the population and the bottom 20% is the same.
+This suggests there is broad social inclusion in Japan’s democratic institutions.

 Ensuring that government decision making is not compromised by conflicts of interest is key to maintaining trust in government.
 Transparency is therefore essential to hold government to account and to maintain confidence in public institutions.